By: Eruke Ojuederie

 - 1 tablespoon corn starch

-Interestingly, the cooking is done traditionally, over a charcoal stove giving the dish distinctive flavor.
+Interestingly, the cooking is done traditionally, over a charcoal stove giving the dish distinctive flavour.

 Why not stop by one of those Hong Kong Cuisines and grab your share of hot and steamy claypot rice on your next trip to Asia?